Dairon Blanco Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox have a 4.47 team ERA that ranks 18th across all MLB pitching staffs.
+- The Red Sox's 4.54 team ERA ranks 21st across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (176 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 180 total home runs at a clip of 1.3 per game (to rank 25th in the league).

 © 2023 Data Skrive.
 All rights reserved.